Home Instruction for Parents of Preschool Youngsters

 Home Instruction for Parents of Preschool Youngsters (HIPPY) is a kindergarten preparatory program designed to strengthen the parent’s role as their child’s first and best teacher.
 Home visits occur weekly with parents of children ages three to four years old and bi-weekly for children age five.
 During the visit, parents are given curriculum and accompanying story books and practice delivering the material to their children.
 Parents are encouraged to spend 15 to 30 minutes each day teaching and participating in the activities covered by the HIPPY curriculum with their children.

-- Open to all Campbell and Boone County residents
+- Open to all Campbell, Kenton, and Boone County residents

 - Supplies are provided!